What Is the Difference between a Types of DSN and a UDL?

 What is the difference between a System DSN, a User DSN, a File DSN, Universal Data Link (UDL), and DSN-less connection?

-There are many different database drivers (or providers) and also many ways of connecting to them.
+There are many different database drivers (or providers) and many ways of connecting to them.
 The table below list the five most common ways in which you can interact with a database provider.

 System DSNs work for anyone using that system.
 For example, no matter who logs onto the machine, system DSNs can be seen by all users, and they are stored in the Local Machine section of the Registry.